CzaxStudio/CzaxStudio/README.md

 ##  Current Main Projects

-###  ExoLua
+###  Spectator
-> A premium Lua IDE made for general lua use, Roblox Studio(Luau) and Love 2d Engine
+> A programming language made for cybersecurity.

 Features:
 - Easy to use
 - Free
-- Premium
+- Feature rich
 - Small and fast

 ---